Antu7/Django-2-Login-Registration/README.md

 # Django-2-Login-Registration

-##### Before starting Django I was a PHP developer and as PHP developer using Form.py is tough enough for me.So I start searching online Django login registration without using Form.py after searching I found not a good result that's why I decide to create a simple project where I will show full CRUD and also login registration without using Form.py
+##### Before starting Django I was a PHP developer and as PHP developer using Form.py is tough enough for me.
+So I start searching online Django login registration without using Form.py after searching I found not a good result that's why I decide to create a simple project where I will show full CRUD and also login registration without using Form.py

     python version = 3 >